Bylaws of University Economic Development Association (UEDA)

 Section 4.6 – Vacancies: An unexpired vacant term on the Board of Directors may be filled by election or appointment at the recommendation of the President with approval by the Board.

-Section 4.7 – Compensation: No Board member of UEDA may receive compensation from UEDA by virtue of his/her membership on the UEDA Board.
+Section 4.7 – Compensation: No Board member of UEDA may receive compensation from UEDA by virtue of their membership on the UEDA Board.
 UEDA may reimburse a Board member for any reasonable expense incurred on behalf of UEDA.
+Board members shall adhere to all board-approved conflict of interest policies.

 Section 4.8 – Meeting and Notice: Meetings of the Board may be called by the President or by at least three members of the Board, all subject to proper notice.
 Such meetings may be conducted by in-person, teleconference or video conference.
 Notice may be waived by unanimous consent of the full Board or shall be satisfied with two weeks prior notice by common carrier, telephone, facsimile or email.